syncfusion-content/xamarin-docs/Xamarin/ListView/Sorting.md

 N> When `ItemsSource` changed for ListView, `DataSource.SortDescriptors` will be cleared by default.
 You need to add `DataSource.SortDescriptors` again after changing `ItemsSource` if you want to retain sorting in listview.

-N> To sort the newly added listview items at runtime, set the [LiveDalistView.DataSource.LiveDataUpdateModetaUpdateMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.DataSource.LiveDataUpdateMode.html) to [LiveDataUpdateMode.AllowDataShaping](https://help.syncfusion.com/cr/xamarin/Syncfusion.DataSource.LiveDataUpdateMode.html#Syncfusion_DataSource_LiveDataUpdateMode_AllowDataShaping).
-To learn more details about the `LiveDataUpdateModetaUpdateMode`, refer to [here](https://help.syncfusion.com/xamarin/datasource/datasource-gettingstarted#defining-the-livedataupdatemode).
+N> To sort the newly added listview items at runtime, set the [SfListView.DataSource.LiveDataUpdateMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.DataSource.LiveDataUpdateMode.html) to [LiveDataUpdateMode.AllowDataShaping](https://help.syncfusion.com/cr/xamarin/Syncfusion.DataSource.LiveDataUpdateMode.html#Syncfusion_DataSource_LiveDataUpdateMode_AllowDataShaping).
+To learn more details about the `LiveDataUpdateMode`, refer to [here](https://help.syncfusion.com/xamarin/datasource/datasource-gettingstarted#defining-the-livedataupdatemode).

 ## Programmatic sorting